jianyu-duan-nz/neural-operator-mechanisms/README.md

 ```

 The complete word-and-phrase-to-conclusion pipeline is specified down to individual
-weight parameters and **passes all 16,680 exact simulation tests**.
+weight parameters and **passes all 16,680 simulation tests**.
 This repository
 contains that construction and its verification.

-The experiment in this repository is the **exact-construction-and-verification** of that
+The experiment in this repository is the **explicit construction-and-verification** of that
 circuit — not a training run: the weights, biases, token codes, concept-generation rules,
 category mappers, and reasoning-core connections are specified explicitly and then tested
 exhaustively over a controlled set of valid and invalid inputs.
 The circuit is a concrete